 The first thing I was told by Marv was to train sport specific.
 Cross training was big at this time but Marv would further detail, don’t train like a body builder or yoga athlete if you’re a football player.
 Train like footballer!.
 Train within the biomechanics and energy systems utilized in your specific sport.
 Body builders train to have big shortened muscles always under tension, adversely, yoga teaches full relaxation and maximal elongated flexibility.
 Both without dynamic stretch reflex or nervous system response required in all sports.

 Marv constantly preached proprioception.
 The single poster he had hanging in his gym had written on it, “The key to life is balance.”
 His belief was that weaknesses compensated from the ground up.
-A Plantar fascia injury compensated towards the opposite calf injury, and towards the opposing hamstring etc. Weaknesses started from the ground up and in order to ensure there were no weaknesses, feet and ankles needed to be strong.
+A Plantar fascia injury compensated towards the opposite calf injury, and towards the opposing hamstring etc. Can Pregnant Women Take CBD?
+To alleviate their pain.
+Weaknesses started from the ground up and in order to ensure there were no weaknesses, feet and ankles needed to be strong.
 Part of Marv’s genius and and humility showed when we met Tom Brady’s body coach.
 After accruing numerous lower body injuries myself with a torn achilles in 2010, and numerous calf injuries, we were introduced to Tom Brady’s guru, Alex Gurrero.

 Alex Gurrero reached out to me to meet Marv to learn Marv’s methodology to incorporate into Tom’s training.
 He had explained to Marv the reason I was having these injuries were because of my barefoot training.
 The biomechanics from the weightroom were not translating into the field.
 In the gym, when barefoot, I would have full mobility through all movements, however, when on the field, with cleats or shoes, the slight variation in lack of movement would create a break in dependency between supporting muscle groups.
 This disturbance in chain movement required from professional athlete would soon enough break the weakest link, or the muscles/ tendons that were overloaded.
 Alex explained in Marv’s language that sport specific also means that even in biomechanics it’s important, a therapist’s perspective… The genius and humility of Marv was shown with an immediate change of philosophy for myself to train in cleats (or turfs) in the gym.
 Likewise, he would make sure that his MMA athletes trained barefoot because their sport required them to perform barefoot.
 True genius is that of evolution through humility.